 Omaha is also the site of a vital downtown area.
-Omaha's Missouri Riverfront has undergone a massive redevelopment supported by private and public funds.
-Qwest Center Omaha is home to the Bluejay basketball team.
-In addition, a recently proposed plan will place an impressive pedestrian bridge spanning the Missouri River from Nebraska to Iowa.
+Omaha's Missouri Riverfront has undergone a massive redevelopment supported by private and public funds and Qwest Center Omaha is home to the Bluejay basketball team and numerous concerts.
+In addition, a recently proposed plan placed an impressive pedestrian bridge spanning the Missouri River from Nebraska to Iowa.
 The Gallup organization and Union Pacific built their new headquarters here, as did First National Bank, which recently completed the largest tower between Chicago and Denver.